-FPT172 / FS72 A / 3 cr. hrs.
+A / 3 cr. hrs.
 INDUSTRIAL SAFETY ENGINEERING II

 More detailed safety engineering considerations, such as principles of guarding and transmission guards, local exhaust systems, electrical hazards, industrial hygiene and chemical hazards.
-Prerequisite: FPT171
+Prerequisite: FPT171.

-FPT295 / FPT295 A-E-G / 3-4 cr. hrs.
+FPT295 A / 3-4 cr. hrs.
 SPECIAL TOPICS IN FIRE PROTECTION TECHNOLOGY

 Special and current topics in Fire Protection Technology may be available.
-See the online catalog for a complete listing.
+See the online schedule for a complete listing.
 No prerequisite.